wengandrew/ev-jobs/README.md

 Summarized government employment data is stored under `data/`.

-Summarized vehicle production data is available to subscribers of Automotive News Research & Data Center (https://datacenter.autonews.com/).
-The authors will make this data available upon resquest; please include evidence of your subscription in your request.
+Summarized vehicle production data is available to Automotive News Research & Data Center subscribers (https://datacenter.autonews.com/).
+The authors will make this data available upon request; please include evidence of your subscription in your request.